Benefits of Leaf Litter Mulch in the Garden and How to Make It

 • Weed Seeds: Leaf mulch can sometimes harbor weed seeds, which can germinate and grow in the mulch layer.
 While leaf mulch can suppress weeds, it may not eliminate them.

-• Rodent Habitats: Leaf mulch can provide hiding places and habitat for rodents, particularly if the mulch layer is quite thick or if you have a rodent issue in your area.
+• Rodent Habitats: Leaf mulch can provide hiding places and habitat for rodents, particularly if the mulch layer is quite thick or you have a rodent issue.

 • Potential for Disease: If leaves from diseased plants are used as mulch, there’s a slight risk of disease transmission to healthy plants.
-It’s generally a good practice to avoid using diseased plant material for mulch.
+Avoiding diseased plant material for mulch is generally a good practice.

 • Need for Replenishment: Leaf mulch naturally breaks down over time, so you may need to replenish the mulch layer periodically to maintain the desired thickness and reap its benefits.

-• Not Suitable for All Plants: While leaf mulch is generally suitable for a wide range of garden plants, some specialized or delicate species may not thrive under a heavy layer of leaf mulch.
+• Not Suitable for All Plants: While leaf mulch is generally suitable for a wide range of garden plants, some specialized or delicate species may not thrive under a heavy layer.

 Benefits of Leaf Litter Mulch in the Garden